 5. Bullying and Intimidation

-(i) substantially interfering with a student’s education;
+i. substantially interfering with a student’s education;

-(ii) creating a threatening environment; or
+ii. creating a threatening environment; or

-(iii) substantially disrupting the orderly operation of the College.
+iii. substantially disrupting the orderly operation of the College.

 Bullying is prohibited, and participating in such acts will result in disciplinary action.

 Intimidation is any verbal, written, or electronic threats of violence or other threatening behavior directed toward another person or group that reasonably leads the person(s) in the group to fear for her/his physical well-being.
 Intimidation is prohibited and will result in disciplinary action.
-Anyone who attempts to use bullying or intimidation to retaliate against someone who reports an incident, brings a complaint, or participates in an investigation in an attempt to influence the judicial process will be in violation of retaliation as described within this handbook and will be subject to disciplinary action.
+Anyone who attempts to use bullying or intimidation to retaliate against someone who reports an incident, brings a complaint, or participates in an investigation in an attempt to influence the judicial process will be in violation of the retaliation policy as described within this document and will be subject to disciplinary action.